Gorey (barony)

-Gorey is a historical barony in northeast County Wexford, Ireland.
+Gorey is a historical barony in northeastern County Wexford, Ireland.

 Baronies were mainly cadastral rather than administrative units.
 They acquired modest local taxation and spending functions in the 19th century before being superseded by the Local Government (Ireland) Act 1898.

 History

-The town and barony of Gorey (Modern Irish Guaire) is believed to derive from the Irish Gabraige, meaning "goat tribe," possibly a totemic name of the local people.
-There was also a group of Gabraige near the River Suck, who were Fir Bolg.
+The town and barony of Gorey (Irish Guaire) is believed to derive from the earlier Irish language form Gabraige, meaning "goat tribe," possibly a totemic name of the local people.
+There was also a group of Gabraige near the River Suck, who were described as being of the Fir Bolg.

-In the Gaelic Ireland period part of Gorey baroney was Uí Dega territory, as well as the Cenél Flaitheamhain.
+In the Gaelic Ireland period, part of the Gorey barony was Uí Dega territory, as well as the Cenél Flaitheamhain.
 The northern part of the barony was ruled by the Uí Enechglaiss, whose territory continued into County Wicklow.
 The Uí Ceinnselaig (Kinsellas) were also based here.

 Geography

-Gorey is in the northeast of the county, containing the source and upper parts of the River Bann and a small coastal strip, being bordered by County Wicklow to the north.
+Gorey is in the northeast of the county, containing the source and upper parts of the River Bann and a small coastal strip, bordered by County Wicklow to the north.